ShujiaHuang/basevar/README.md

 ```

-3. Go back to the upper directory and install main htslib by running the commands below:
+**3. Go back to the upper directory and install main htslib by running the commands below**

 ```bash